A measure of choice irrationality based on opposite judgements: Compromise-based degree of irrationality

 \end{enumerate} \end{definition}

-The property described in Definition~\ref{DEF:violation_independent_selection_i_items} imposes that there is no subset of cardinality lower than $j$ whose options are involved in any observed reversal.
-Moreover, there are alternatives $x_1,\cdots,x_j$ which are involved in any violation of WARP.
-These items also determine a collection of reversals $(A_1,B_1),\cdots,(A_j,B_j)$, each one distinguished by a selection, either $c(A_h)$ or $c(B_h)$, of some alternative $x_h$ in $\{x_1,\cdots,x_j\}$, and a pick $y_h$, distinct from $x_1,\cdots, x_{j}$.
-Note that when $j=1$, Definition~\ref{DEF:violation_independent_selection_i_items} collapses to Definition~\ref{DEF:violation_alpha_constant_selection}.
-As announced, we have:
+Condition (i) of Definition~\ref{DEF:violation_independent_selection_i_items} imposes that there is no subset of cardinality lower than $j$ whose options are involved in any observed violation of WARP.
+Moreover, according to condition (ii)(a) of the property mentioned above, there are alternatives $x_1,\cdots,x_j$ which are involved in any reversal.
+Finally, (ii)(b) requires that the experimenter be able to find, for each item $x_h\in \{x_1,\cdots,x_j\}$, a reversal $(A,B)$ in which $x_h$ is selected, and another item $y,$ distinct from $x_1,\cdots, x_{j},$ is chosen.
+As announced, the property presented in Definition~\ref{DEF:violation_independent_selection_i_items} characterizes the compromise-based degree of irrationality.